cordphelps/blueView/README.md

-## this is an iOS sandbox for checking the awesome API [BluetoothLE](https://github.com/randdusing/BluetoothLE) against a RedBearLabs BLE Shield 2.1 .
+### this is an iOS sandbox for checking the awesome API [BluetoothLE](https://github.com/randdusing/BluetoothLE) against a RedBearLabs bluetooth BLE Shield 2.1 for arduino.

 The interface (3 jQuery Mobile pages via PhoneGapBuild) steps through the basic connectivity functions, displaying status messages to a textarea in the app.

+The code then demonstrates how to send, and, importantly, how to receive and decode an integer sent from the arduino.